-These two are undoubtedly the best characters of Kong: Skull Island; both Jackson and Reilly bring an energy to the film which is lacking in much of the rest of the cast (particularly Tom Hiddleston and Brie Larson, unfortunately – although Jason Mitchell and Corey Hawkins do some great work; Straight Outta Skull Island?), elevating its sense of fun in the process.
-John C. Reilly has been called the heart of the film, and that’s certainly true.
-As the antagonist, Samuel L. Jackson isn’t exactly working for laughs, but his steely determination is effective.
+Samuel L. Jackson and John C. Reilly undoubtedly inhabit the best characters of Kong: Skull Island.
+They bring an energy to the film which is lacking in much of the rest of the cast (particularly Tom Hiddleston and Brie Larson, unfortunately – although Jason Mitchell and Corey Hawkins do some great work; Straight Outta Skull Island?), elevating its sense of fun in the process.
+Reilly has been called the heart of the film, and that’s certainly true.
+As the antagonist, Jackson isn’t exactly working for laughs, but his steely determination is effective.
 Perhaps the lesson here is that only actors who shorten their middle names to a single letter can do well.

 Besides from that, they’re great because they lay the foundations for some concrete meaning related to Vietnam.
 Unfortunately, it’s just that – laying the foundations.
 The movie doesn’t deliver on its thematic potential when it comes to the nature of war and aggression, which is a tremendous shame.